-Climate Change have serious impact on Health in Tanzania.
-In specific pregnant women can experience high risk and health challenges under climate induced stress ( drought, malnutrition, heat waves etc.) This project will strengthen the sexual and reproductive health and rights (SRHR) for women in Tanzania, to empower them to participate healthy and self-determined in adaptation activity.
-The project object to strengthen the capacity of the Ministry of Health to co-develop and implement policy and actions that address Health challenges arising from climate impacts.
-In specific by supporting the review of Health National Adaption Plan ( Climate Action Network Tanzania (CAN TZ) will contribute to establishing and sustain mechanism to coordinate health and climate actions.
-Additional the project will enhance implementation and planning for projects around the Nexus of Health and Climate by advocating and supporting a taskforce to mainstream Health and climate in to the health teaching curriculum.
+Climate Change can have serious impacts on Health in Tanzania.
+Specifically pregnant women can experience high risks and health challenges under climate-induced stress (drought, malnutrition, heat waves etc.).
+This project will strengthen the sexual and reproductive health and rights (SRHR) for women in Tanzania, to empower them to participate in healthy and self-determined adaptation activities.
+The project's objective is to strengthen the capacity of the Ministry of Health to co-develop and implement policy and actions that address Health challenges arising from climate impacts.
+Particularily by supporting the review of the Health National Adaption Plan (HNAP), Climate Action Network Tanzania (CAN TZ) will contribute to establishing and sustaining mechanisms to coordinate health and climate actions.
+Additionally, the project will enhance implementation and planning for projects around the Nexus of Health and Climate by advocating and supporting a task force to mainstream Health and climate into the health teaching curriculum.

 Co-Develop a reviewed Health National Adaption Plan

-Mainstream the health and climate Nexus into health teaching curriculum
+Mainstream the health and climate Nexus into the health teaching curriculum